 Noise: There are videos and interactives throughout the exhibition.

-Mobility parking is available outside the building near the entrance at MOTAT Aviation Hall.
+Parking is available outside the building near the entrance at MOTAT Aviation Hall.

 We recommend parking outside the Aviation Hall and enjoying the free heritage tram ride between sites.
-Please note MOTAT trams are not travelling to the Aviation Hall while it is closed, find the tram's current route here.